guisilveirabatista/liquidcsv/README.md

 * The `src/gateway` package contains the database interfaces that provide CRUD functionality to the api.
 * The `src/config` package contains the database configuration.

+## What can be done moving forward?

+There are a few improvements I still would like to make in this application, some of them being:

+* Add pagination to the table
+* Add edit records feature
+* Implement unit tests

 ## Contact

 Guilherme Silveira - guisilveirabatista@gmail.com